-In 1998 Google founders came up with a "new" algorithm for ranking importance of internet pages that revolutionized search.
+Going back in time to Google's origins, in 1998 Google founders came up with a "new" algorithm for ranking importance of internet pages that revolutionized search.

 Think of the internet as a graph, with directed edges being the links between sites.
 In this view, it is clear that important pages are ones that are linked by either other important pages or many other pages.
 The PageRank approach can be thought of as considering the internet as a stochastic process (random walk) where all outgoing links from a site have an equal probability/rate.
-Typically it is viewed in discrete time, where at each time point, given the current location with k outgoing links, we have a probability of $(1 - \delta)/k$ of moving to each one, and $\delta$ of moving to a randomly chosen site on the internet.
+Typically it is viewed in discrete time, where at each time point, given the current location with k outgoing links, we have a probability of $(1 - \delta)/k$ of moving to each one, and δ of moving to a randomly chosen site on the internet.
 See illustration here.